dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 ### CanEmitPrimitive

 For most of these, the computation of `CanEmitPrimitive` is straightforward.
-For example, `NumberExpr` can always emit a primitive value; it only emits `long` and `double` values.
+For example, `NumberExpr` can always emit a primitive value; it can emit only `long` and `double` values.
 Whether a `BodyExpr` can emit a primitive value depends on whether its last expression can emit a primitive value.  `HostExpr`-derived classes can emit a primitive value if they are not reflections: we have the explicit `MethodInfo`/`PropertyInfo`/`FieldInfo` to work with and the return type of that is primitive.
 Many of the others have an explicit return type calculated; `CanEmitPrimitive` is true if that type is primitive.

 The most complicated formula for `CanEmitPrimitive` is in `IfExpr`.
 We need both the 'then' and the 'else' expressions to be `MaybePrimitiveExpr`.
 They both must have `CanEmitPrimitive` be true, and they must be of the same primitive type -- or one of them can have a return type of type `Recur.RecurType`.
 You might recall from [C4: Tag!
 You're int!][TBD] that `Recur.RecurType` is a special type used as the return type of a `RecurExpr`.
 The only reason `RecurExpr` implements `MaybePrimitiveExpr` is to make this code work: